10 Tips on How to Prevent Package Theft at the Doorstep

 USA Today reported close to one-third of Americans are hit with package theft from their doorstep.
 Over half of Americans know someone who had their packages stolen from their doorstep.
-I remind you when you make an online purchase during heavy shopping times or any time for that matter, follow these suggestions to prevent yourself from becoming a victim of package theft.
+I want to remind you when you make an online purchase during heavy shopping times or any time for that matter, follow these suggestions to prevent yourself from becoming a victim of package theft.

 What You Can Do to Prevent Package Theft

 I researched these suggestions and even contacted my local City Council Member for his invaluable feedback.

 Tracking a package is a straightforward process.
 Make sure you sign up for delivery alerts.
 That way, you have an estimated time for delivery and receive an alert the moment the parcel arrives at the door.
 One of my Amazon Prime delivery people takes a picture of my package after she places it on the doorstep and sends me the photo.

 2. Ask a Neighbor to Keep an Eye Out